 The League is in a financially strong position to take on this project as a result of careful planning by the governing boards.
 The project will be paid for in cash, with no debt to take on.

-Current project costs are estimated to be $8.1 million.
+Original project costs for the building in its entirety were estimated to be $8.1 million.
 This includes construction, replacement of the building’s aging furnishings, and soft costs.

 What can city officials expect?